When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The snow is here; time to head outdoors and have some fun!

-We have a lot of experience with kids and snow (too much, really!).
-So we’ve spent our fair share of time researching and testing a wide range of snow toys to keep our kids happy, healthy, and outdoors in the winter.
+We have plenty of experience with kids and cold weather (and the laundry that comes with it).
+We spent hours researching and testing a wide range of gear to find what keeps kids happy, active, and outdoors during the winter.

-In this article, we’ll share our top picks for the best snow toys for kids and discuss how to keep your little snow angels safe when they’re out in the cold.
+In this article, we share our top picks for the best snow toys for kids and cover essential safety tips to keep your little snow angels safe while they play.

 Our Top Picks